vasilionjea/lofi-dx/README.md

 }
 ```

+This has been tested only in English and likely won't parse other alphabets correctly.

 ## Environments
 You must have NodeJS already installed on your machine, then run `npm install` before running any other commands.